All museum photos courtesy of Norbert Miguletz, Frankfurt/M

 During all that time I went through an innermost transformational process, including all kinds of shades – the light and the dark, the love and the despair, the pain and sadness as well as infinite grace, beauty and joy.
 Yet, the deepening of truth is nothing the ever stops.
 It's a constant alignment with that which is greater than us, and an intention that is consciously renewed in every instant.
 This is what I have dedicated my life to – no matter the occupation I follow.

-Today I’m a leading intuitive coach – as such one of the first in Germany, mentor and author in loving service of that which is empty as the source of everything.
+Today I’m a leading intuitive coach – as such one of the first in German-speaking countries, mentor and author in loving service of that which is empty as the source of everything.

 In my sessions I emphasize on one-to-one encounters to be able to truly support the uniqueness of each being – in remembrance of the infinite potential within ourselves, as the Self.

-My writings on non-duality, high-sensitivity, the power of intuition and energy as matter, direction, life and art became wildly popular in the past years and gather about 10,000 readers monthly.
+My writing on non-duality, high-sensitivity, the power of intuition and energy as matter, direction, life and art became wildly popular in the past years and gather about 10,000 readers monthly.

-I’m also the founder and curator of BOLD, an international, interactive art space and gallery, in which exhibitions, readings and installations open a dialogue and build bridges between the world of art and the ephemeral, between form and formless and reconnect the aesthetic spheres of art with the transcendental by supporting people’s own experience.
+I’m also the founder and curator of BOLD Gallery, an international, interactive art space and salon, in which exhibitions, readings and installations open a dialogue and build bridges between the world of art and the ephemeral, between form and formless and reconnect the aesthetic spheres of art with the transcendental by supporting people’s own experience.

 Further stages in the art field to date along with Museum für Moderne Kunst (MMK), Frankfurt am Main, are Christie’s, London, Pinakothek der Moderne, Munich and The Thomas Walther Collection, Zurich.